List of Rebelde Way characters: Matías Miranda

 Matías Miranda is the new art professor in Elite Way School and is portrayed by Federico D'Elia.
-He appears in season two after Martin Andrade leaves.
+He appears in season two after Martín Andrade leaves.
 He spent many years teaching in Spain.
 At first, the kids (especially Marizza and Pablo) do not like him because they were used to Andrade and Miranda is very strict.
 He becomes the students' guardian: he helps Luján face Blas' death, Felicitas with her pregnancy, Laura with her sister Lola and the situation with Lola's two mothers, and help and encourages Pablo to confront his father.
 In the final episode, he gives a job for the class – to prepare for the ceremony for the end of the school year.
 He is named special education worker and gains acceptance from all the kids.

-Martin Andrade
+Martín Andrade

-Martin Andrade is the real father of Marizza and is portrayed by Miguel Ángel Cherutti.
+Martín Andrade is the real father of Marizza and is portrayed by Miguel Ángel Cherutti.
 Marizza was told that her father is Fabrizio Spirito.
 In season two, he comes back as Octavio the art professor in Elite Way school and Marizza finds out the truth.
 After some time she accepts her father.
 He is a lot like Marizza, a rebel and a free spirit.
 He supports Marizza's relationship with Pablo.